 However, while extracurriculars are considered more heavily for large, competitive public schools, it is still to a lesser degree than their smaller private school counterparts.
 With literally hundreds of thousands of applications to sift through, it’s necessary that admissions committees use some sort of heuristic to assess whether an applicant is worth devoting further attention to — and often, this heuristic takes the form of standardized test scores and grades.
 So while extracurricular activities certainly do matter, they likely won’t be the first thing an admissions committee notices about your application.

 In short, the admissions process at large, competitive schools:

-Unlike a majority of public universities, private schools typically do not receive tens, let alone hundreds of thousands of applicants each year.
+Unlike a majority of public universities, private schools typically do not receive tens of thousands (let alone hundreds of thousands) of applicants each year.
 Often, the total number of applicants to small private colleges does not even exceed 10,000.

 Because relatively few students are applying to these colleges, they typically employ thorough holistic admissions practices.
 At schools with a holistic admissions policy, evaluating applicants isn’t as easy as checking GPA and test scores and giving a green light.
 Adcoms at schools with holistic admissions are obligated to examine not only an applicant’s grades and scores, but also their essays, extracurricular activities, and recommendations in great detail.
 Do this tens of thousands of times over, and it’s not difficult to see how holistic policies cost schools a lot of time and money.

-This does not necessarily mean that applicants to smaller, less competitive private colleges need to have absolutely perfect extracurricular activities on their application to be accepted.
-Rather, it means that extracurricular activities are considered nearly, if not just as important as grades and test scores.
+This does not necessarily mean that applicants to smaller, less-competitive private colleges need to have absolutely perfect extracurricular activities on their application to be accepted.
+Rather, it means that ECs are considered nearly, if not just as important as grades and test scores.

 Competitive Private Universities